Jiuro/NDN_over_LoRa/readme.md

 #### Testing
 Using ndn-tools:

-On one Pi, produce a packet:
+On one Pi, produce a packet: (the /ndn is the name of the packet and can be changed to '/___')
 ```
-echo "test" | ndnpoke -x 1000 /ndn
+echo "test" | ndnpoke -x 10000 /ndn
 ```
 -x specifies the freshness of the packet